HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Introduction

-To this end, we introduce a learning-and-optimization framework, consisting of a hybrid motion inference module and a robust hybrid optimization scheme.
-The former is formulated in a weakly supervised and hierarchical multi-stage framework.
-Specifically, we adopt a fully differentiable architecture in an analysis-by-synthesis fashion without explicit 3D ground truth annotation.
-During training, we utilize both the AIST++ dataset~\cite{li2021learn,aist-dance-db} and a new hybrid dataset with 14 calibrated cameras and 17 IMUs covering 80 kinds of challenging motions with 4000k corresponding images.
-Our network takes the sequential 2D pose estimation and motion inertia from our light-weight capture setting as input, and learns to infer 3D human motion by comparing such light-weight feed-forward predictions against the weak sparse-view hybrid observations.
+Our network takes the sequential 2D pose estimation and motion inertia from our light-weight hybrid setting as input, and learns to infer 3D human motion by comparing predicted tracking results against the dense hybrid observations.
 To handle the challenging motions, we further formulate our network into a series of cooperative subtasks, including a limb tracker, a body tracker, a root tracker and a hybrid IK (inverse kinematics) solver.
-We also propose an efficient tracking block design for all these four subtasks, which consists of light-weight sequential Gated Recurrent Units (GRUs) with skip connection for temporal motion state modeling.
-Such hierarchical multi-stage design makes full use of our hybrid weak supervision by progressively narrowing the search space of plausible motions in a coarse-to-fine manner, so as to enable efficient and effective capture of challenging motions.
+For all these four subtasks, we also propose a novel bone tracking block design consisting of light-weight pure sequential recurrent layers with skip connection for temporal motion state modeling, which is trained to consider bone length while tracking or solving.
+Such hierarchical multi-stage design makes full use of our hybrid weak supervision by progressively narrowing the search space of plausible motions in a coarse-to-fine manner, so as to enable efficient and effective inference of challenging motions.

 Finally, besides the data-driven motion characteristics from previous module, current multi-modal input also encodes reliable visual and inertial hints, especially for the non-occluded regions.
-Thus, we further propose a robust hybrid optimization scheme to improve motion tracking and overlay performance.
-It not only utilizes the 2D and silhouette information from the input image, but also forces the inertial estimation to be physically plausible for high-quality motion capture.
-To summarize, our main contributions include: \begin{itemize} \itemsep{0em} \item We propose a real-time and accurate motion capture approach in a learning-and-optimization manner for the light-weight inertia-aid monocular setting, achieving significant superiority to state-of-the-arts.
+Thus, we further propose a robust hybrid optimization scheme with inferential prior to refine the inferred results.
+It directly fits 2D and inertial observations to improve the accuracy while keeping multi-modal inferential characteristics to preserve motion plausibility.

+To summarize, our main contributions include: \begin{itemize} \itemsep{0em} \item A real-time and accurate motion capture approach augmenting the light-weight monocular setting using only 4 IMUs aiding, achieving significant superiority to state-of-the-arts.
-\item We introduce a hybrid motion inference module in a weakly supervised and hierarchical multi-stage framework with a novel tracking block design, while considering bone length, resulting in efficient and effective motion inference.

-\item We adopt an robust hybrid motion optimization scheme to faithfully utilize the visual cues and enable plausible motion estimation.
+\item A novel network with a hierarchical framework containing cooperative bone tracking blocks with bone length awareness, and a robust optimization scheme combining inferential prior with input observations, improving capture results effectively.